ChristianEngineeringSolutions/Sasame/README.md

 # Sasame
-Sasame, by Christian Engineering Solutions
+The app for Sasame, by Christian Engineering Solutions.
+Use Sasame locally, and connect with others on christianengineeringsolutions.com.
+Sasame is a personalized AI.